ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 * Always leave candidates some time (five or ten minutes) to ask questions at the end of the interview.
 Most qualified candidates come to interviews armed with questions, and you can learn a lot about what somebody cares about by what they choose to ask.
 This is a good opportunity for your interviewer to sell the benefits of your company in their responses.

 * Along the way, ensure candidates feel respected and are progressively exposed to more of your company.
-Your best candidates need to feel like they were intelligently vetted *and* like they ve learned enough about the company to get excited.
+Your best candidates need to feel like they were intelligently vetted *and* like they've learned enough about the company to get excited.
 Ideally, you want even rejected candidates to be able to leave positive reviews on Google and Glassdoor.
 You can accomplish that by selling your company's benefits throughout the interview, respecting people's time as if it were your own, having consistent and timely communication, and ensuring that everyone feels the process was as fair and transparent as possible.

 ### Intake Forms

-The beginning of the interview funnel is a form that achieves two goals: it provides the candidate with some information about your company and its hiring process, and thus a sample of its culture; and it takes in a bunch of information from the candidate to act as an inexpensive, coarse- grained filter.
+The beginning of the interview funnel is a form that achieves two goals: it provides the candidate with some information about your company and its hiring process, and thus a sample of its culture; and it takes in a bunch of information from the candidate to act as an inexpensive, coarse-grained filter.

 Intake Form Preamble